-This appendix contains information about configuring STREAMS modules and drivers into UNIX System V Release 3 on the AT&T 3B2 Computer.
+This appendix contains information about configuring STREAMS modules and drivers into UNIX System V Release 3.1 on your computer.
 The information is incremental and presumes the reader is familiar with the configuration mechanism, which may vary on different processors.
 An example of how to configure a driver and a module is included.